fjossinet/RNArtistCore/README.md

 # <a name="dsl"></a> How to write your plotting instructions

 RNArtistCore exposes a language to write your plotting instructions more easily.
 All the examples described in this README are available in the file [scripts/readme_plots.kts](scripts/readme_plots.kts).

 Please note that this is still a work under development and that all instructions are not stable.
+You can take a look at the [changelog](Changelog.md) for details concerning the modifications.

 * [The **```booquet```** element](#booquet)
 * [The **```rnartist```** element](#rnartist)